G-structure/rat_attack/planner/general_prompt.md

 	•	Read on every step:
 	•	planner/spec.md (read-only; never write to it).
 	•	planner/human.md (operator long-term guidance/hints).
-	•	planner/progress.md (you own this status file).
+	•	planner/progress.md (you own this status file; treat it as append-only—never edit or delete existing lines).
-	•	Maintain a single rolling checklist in planner/progress.md with:
+	•	Every log section starts with the sentinel character `§` so you can quickly search for the latest entry.
+	•	Each appended section must include:
-	•	Timestamped sections.
+	•	Timestamped headers.
-	•	Numbered steps ([ ] checkboxes).
+	•	Numbered steps ([ ] checkboxes) with a short “Why this now?” rationale.
 	•	Relative links to any artifacts you create (files, notes).
-	•	A short “Why this now?” rationale per step.
+	•	Status or checkbox updates are captured by appending new `§ UPDATE` sections rather than modifying prior content.
 	2. Never write to: planner/spec.md.
 	3. Ask before you act: For any potentially disruptive change (renames, deletes, dependency adds, toolchain changes), propose a dry-run plan and wait for explicit operator approval.
 	4. Small diffs only: Prefer 1–3 files per step.
 Defer broad restructuring unless explicitly requested.